digital-work-lab/handbook/docs/teaching/lectures.md

 Tasks:

-- Secretary: Add moderator and session dates in VC.
-- Professor: Activate course in VC (visible to students).
 - Professor: Schedule evaluations in the pen-ultimate week via [Evasys evaluation](https://www.uni-bamberg.de/its/lehrevaluation/).
 - Secretary: Order exam materials (Prüfungspapier&Mantelbögen).
 - Secretary/Professor: Prepare the exams (Deadline: day of the exam), information is typically provided one month before the semester ends (E-Mail: "Prüferbestellung")